babyturtleeee/Math-teaching-tool/README.md

 This is a tool to visualize math functions in real-time embedded in Blender.
 Added functionalities such as finding maximum and minimum, plotting gradient descent path as an animation...

+It is also able to generate a solid mesh for 3D printing (output object as .STL)

 ![image](https://github.com/babyturtleeee/Math-teaching-tool/assets/92495580/3f2e2534-848c-4cae-a458-cd4b86ec2ae4)

 ## Installation